LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 The trolley is not equipped with any sensors.
 Thus the parameters $\tau$ is guessed instead of identified.

-The overall pendulum model including the trolley is simulated with its feedback loop controller and results are compared against recorded data of the real systme running the same feedback loop controller.
+Still the pendulum model including the trolley is simulated with its feedback loop controller and results are compared against recorded data of the real systme running the same feedback loop controller.
 The simulated pendulum states are re-initialised periodically ($\approx 2s$) with the real pendulum states as the model would diverge otherwise due to perturbations not modeled and model discripancies.
-Corectness of the model can be checked between theses periodic re-initialisation.
+Correctness of the model can be checked between theses periodic re-initialisation.

+## Identification

 # Controller